 How long can we rent a property for?

 scottfraser usually offer initial fixed term tenancies of between 6 and 24 months.
 In some cases, tenancies can be drawn up for as little as three months or as long as 36 months.
 Please speak to our lettings team for more information.

 Are pets allowed?

 Pets are only allowed with the expressed written consent of the landlord.
 In blocks of the flats, the Head Lease usually prohibits the keeping of pets.
-If the landlord does allow you to keep a pet in the property, a pet deposit is likely to be required.
 The landlord may also wish to impose certain restrictions or requirements on the tenancy such as a compulsory carpet clean at the end of stay.